cbarkinozer/agribot/README.md

 # TODO
 * Add a memory that is a queue with 5 last messages.
-* Accuracy improvements (adding openai option, tuning hyperparameters, trying llamaindex as rag agent)
+* Accuracy improvements (tuning hyperparameters, trying llamaindex as rag agent)
 * Checking with Giskard for vulnerabilities because product is served directly to the end user.